Hardware Guide: Your PCC System Hardware

 Replacing Hardware

-PCC manages all or most of the network for the majority of our clients.
+PCC manages the network equipment that we supply.
 In most cases it is more effective, and less expensive, to let PCC provide network equipment and install and support your backbone network (firewall, UPS, switches, wireless, server and backup).
 Local IT is great for administering your Windows network, workstations and printers.
+If you choose to have your local IT manage your network they must supply the equipment.

 Details about equipment and services that PCC provides can be reviewed in the fine print accompanying your PCC contract.